Elkhorn Creek Lodge

 Barry, You’re So Last Century

-Posted in economics, obama by mountainmusings on February 24, 2009
+Posted in economics, obama by Eugene Podrazik on February 24, 2009

 The patterns are coming clear about Obama’s world view and economic views.
 His stimulus plan falls into the pattern.
 No, Obama didn’t write it.
 But, he didn’t care so long as it spent a lot of money.
 And, it starts this nation down the past of big city machine politics.